 What Skills Do You Need in Tech Sales?

-He thrived in his first sales role working for a serial entrepreneur, but he started to struggle in his tech sales job.
+When Josh Jordan started his sales career in the late 2000s, he thrived in his first sales role working for a serial entrepreneur, but he struggled in his tech sales job.
 He quickly learned that success in one sales job doesn’t necessarily translate to another.
 It requires mastering tools, skills and sales workflows to solve problems for customers.

 Top Skills for Tech Sales